DemianWright/io_scene_blb/README.md

 					</tr>
 				</tbody>
 			</table>
-			And the current scene does not contain any groups with objects in visible layers.
+			And the current scene does not contain any groups with <a href="#def-object">objects</a> in visible layers.
 		</td>
 	</tr>
 	<tr>